-Being interested in language isn’t a new phenomenon.
-In fact, history is full of instances of figures who knew more than one or two languages.
-Let’s take a look at some famous historical figures that you may not know were polyglots.
+History is full of figures who knew more than one language.
+Let’s take a look at some famous historical polyglots.

 Elizabeth I (September 7, 1533 – March 24, 1603)